Latedi/DuckyAPI/README.md

 Starting the Ducky software called DuckyRGBSeries, about 1200 packets are sent back and forth.
 Disregard these for now.
 By selecting the tab called LED Zone Cuztomization you can set the color independently on every single key.
-Mark the last packet in WireShark and then change the color of a single key (use only the mouse for a clean capture, or another keyboard).
+Mark the last packet in Wireshark and then change the color of a single key (use only the mouse for a clean capture, or another keyboard).
 This will show that 10 packets are sent to the keyboard, and 10 responses are sent back.
 These 10 packets are what is setting the color on the keyboard and you will notice similar packets being sent every time you change the